echocat/lingress/README.md

 # lingress

-Is an experemtary ingress controller.
+Is an experimental ingress controller.

 **WARNING: This project is still under heavy development.
 Everything could still change.**